arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 Rodian smuggler named Vistis Garn was behind the theft; he’s known to work for the Migrant Merchants’ Guild.
 Take a speeder to the old Galactic Market and infiltrate the Migrant Merchants’ Guild warehouse to recover the stolen goods.
+- Doctor Tarnis created the Planet Prison which allows containing a planet with no ships entering or leaving
+- Kira and Agent Galen, of SIS, will assist
+- Vistis made a copy of plans for Planet Prison and sold it to Black Sun

 Kidnapped!:  While you recovered the stolen data files for the Planet Prison, kidnappers have taken Doctor Tarnis.
 Agent Galen has asked you to meet up with